tomas-ramos21/Fries/README.md

 </div>

 ## Introduction
-Fries lets you see the disassembled Java "byte-code" of the class under under the cursor in a new buffer.
+Fries lets you see the disassembled Java "byte-code" of the class under the cursor in a new buffer.
 Heck!!
 If you have `javap-mode` installed it will even highlight it for you.

 ## How it Works
 It starts by detecting the `package` of the `class`, the closest "target" directory, and then the JAR file within it or it's sub-directories.
 After that it will use the shell command `javap` along with some arguments to obtain the code.
 If no classes are found with the name under the cursor it will show you the error message provided by the `javap` command.